-Now that you know how to fund your accounts for the most tax efficient investing, you need to know which investments to place into these accounts as this makes a difference as well.
+Now that you know the best order to fund your accounts, you should know which tax efficient investments to place into these accounts, since that makes a difference as well.
 This is because different assets and their income are taxed differently.

 Therefore, it is important to understand how these things are looked at income-wise.
-I am not going to get too technical with taxes for you, just lay out the basics.
-Depending on the type of income a holding pays, determines how much you pay in taxes.
+I am not going to get too technical with taxes here, I’ll just lay out the basics.
+Basically, the type of income a holding pays determines how much you pay in taxes.
 Here is the breakdown:

 - Bond Interest: ordinary income